BlakeDonn/ideabox-boilerplate/README.md

 * Utilize `data-*` attributes.
 * Incorporate & iterate over arrays in order to filter what is being displayed.
 * Craft code with clean style, using small functions that show trends toward DRYness and SRP.
-* Use and understand event delegation and bubbling.
+* Use and understand event delegation, propagation, and bubbling.

 ## Planning ##